 Vest training is only recommended for established fitness fanatics.
 You will need a base level of fitness and stamina in order to get results without becoming injured.
 Some experts have recommended 4-6 months of regular exercises before attempting a weighted vest workout.
 It's important to be realistic about your fitness goals so you don't put yourself out of action for a long time.

-There are many types of workouts that you can customise with a weighted vest.
-All cardio workouts can be adjusted to include a weighted vest, start with small weight levels 2-3 times a week, although it's really important to have a dynamic warm-up that gets your blood pumping.
+There are many types of workouts that you can customise with a body weight vest.
+All cardio workouts can be adjusted to include a weighted vest and can target everything from your leg muscles to your abdominal muscles.

 Try 3 reps or 20 seconds on each movement, to be completed three times.
 This will create an intense upper body burn you'll definitely be able to feel!